iRon7/Join-Object/README.md

 `-Property` parameter

 `-Property`
-Defines how the specific left and right properties should be merged.
+If the property parameter doesn't contain a hashtable, it is presumed to be a list of property names to be output.

-Each key refers to the specific property name and each related value to an expression using the variable listed in the `-Merge` parameter.
+If the property parameter contains a hashtable, it defines how the specific left and right properties should be merged.
+Where each key refers to the specific property name and each related value to an expression using the variable listed in the -Merge parameter.

 The default property expression for the properties supplied by the `-On` parameter is (in the knowledge that the properties at both sides are